genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 </td></tr> </table>

-The following snippet showcases a simple usage of the input-output consolidator:
+Here is a simple example input-output Consolidator that handles this use case:

 ### Read Input Table Consolidator

 This type of Consolidator reads a table where data is changed and then creates an output; the output can be anything.

-For example, it could read updates to a table of orders and check the table of trades to find other trades that match that order (by order number or by counterparty, for example).
+For example, the Consolidator could read updates to a table of orders and check the table of trades to find other trades that match that order (by order number or by counterparty, for example).
 ````mermaid
 graph LR
     N[Consolidator On Demand]